Accelerating the translation of digital medicines manufacturing into industrial application.

 Impact highlights

-41 papers published
+41 peer-reviewed papers published across the programme

-814 people upskilled
+814 people upskilled in digital pharmaceutical manufacturing

 What’s next?